-Joining professional bodies such as the Institute of Conservation (ICON), the British Antique Furniture Restorers' Association (BAFRA) or the Guild of Master Craftsmen will give you opportunities for networking and professional development.
-Membership would also show potential clients that you work to set quality standards.
+Joining professional bodies such as the Institute of Conservation (ICON), the British Antique Furniture Restorers' Association (BAFRA) or the Guild of Master Craftsmen is a good way to meet others working in the industry and for professional development.
+Membership also shows potential clients that you can work to recognised quality standards.

 As a member of ICON, you can apply to have your professional skills assessed for Professional Accreditation of Conservator-Restorers (PACR) status.
 With PACR status, you would be listed on the ICON register, which can be searched by those looking for reputable conservation or restoration services.

 To be a furniture restorer, you should have:

 - knowledge of technical processes and equipment

 - the ability to pay close attention to detail

 - knowledge of furniture and its history

 - an understanding of why and how furniture deteriorates

 - good communication skills, with the ability to explain any complex issues to clients